Kain writes video game articles that include tips, tricks, and tutorials. He is especially enthusiastic about horror games.

 You can only carry so many pelts on your horse after skinning them.
 And only one entire animal on the back of your horse.
 Sell the animal to the butcher as soon as possible, otherwise, the animal will decompose and lose value.

 Death in Red Dead Redemption 2 can be very harsh.
 The game punishes you if you're too reckless, foolish, or unskilled.
-You'll lose money when being killed, but will also lose animal pelts that you've collected.
+You'll lose money when being killed, and you'll also lose animal pelts that you've collected.
 Be very cautious when hunting in the game.
 Bounty hunters can track you down, animals can attack, gangs can ambush you, or you can die from falling off a cliff or high height.

 16 Turn off Radar